GSA Management and Internal Control Program

 - Applicable Federal accounting standards; and

-- The U. S. Government Standard General Ledger at the transaction level.
+- The U. S. Standard General Ledger (USSGL) at the transaction level.

 The act also requires independent auditors to report on agency compliance with the three stated requirements as part of financial statement audit reports.
-The agency evaluated its financial management systems and has determined they substantially comply with Federal financial management systems requirements, applicable Federal accounting standards, and the U.S. Government Standard General Ledger at the transaction level.
+The agency evaluated its financial management systems and has determined they substantially comply with Federal financial management systems requirements, applicable Federal accounting standards, and the USSGL at the transaction level.

 Information and Financial Management Systems Framework

-The CFO Act assigns responsibilities for planning, developing, maintaining, and integrating financial management systems to Federal agencies.
+The Chief Financial Officers Act assigns responsibilities for planning, developing, maintaining, and integrating financial management systems to Federal agencies.
 GSA currently maintains e-Payroll applications, portions of its legacy core accounting system, and general support systems, which operate on a variety of hosting platforms to support various feeder applications.

-In FY 2019, GSA continued its progress in financial systems modernization.
-GSA completed phase II of a project to move the Visual Invoice Tracking and Payment application, an accounts payable subsystem, to a new platform.
+In FY 2019 and FY 2020, GSA continued its progress in financial systems modernization.
+In FY 2019, GSA completed phase II of a project to move the Visual Invoice Tracking and Payment application, an accounts payable subsystem, to a new platform.
 The new platform improved GSA’s security posture, retired additional components of legacy FoxPro code, satisfied 508 compliance, expanded single sign-on implementation, and enhanced the overall user experience and usability of this mission-critical application.
+In FY 2020, GSA took steps to transition remaining ancillary financial applications to open source technology.
+GSA also successfully migrated the Collection Information Repository application to open source technology, and completed two additional applications, Recurring Services Notification Approval Process and Pegasys Vendor Request Management in FY 2020.

-To protect and secure sensitive building information (Federal tenant data, floorplans, leasing data, and market surveys with competitive rental rates), PBS IT and GSA IT Security included additional rigor into contractor requirements in the National Broker Contract.
-The contract now requires GLS brokers to use Governmentprovided systems and email to store or process all information pertaining to leases.
-Contractors must also use GSA-provided IT systems and email (currently virtual desktops and GSA-provided Google Accounts) to store, process, or transmit GSA information for all work performed under this contract.
+To protect and secure sensitive building information (Federal tenant data, floor plans, leasing data, and market surveys with competitive rental rates), PBS and the Office of GSA Information Technology (GSA IT) included additional security rigor into contractor requirements in the National Broker Contract.
+The new contract requires GSA Leasing Support Services brokers to use Government-provided systems and email to store or process all information pertaining to leases.
+Contractors must also use GSA-provided IT systems and email (currently virtual desktops and GSA-provided Google Accounts) to store, process, or transmit GSA information for all work performed under this contract or have been assessed and granted an authority to operate by GSA IT.

 Federal Information Security Modernization Act

-To facilitate FISMA compliance, GSA maintains a formal program for information security management focused on FISMA requirements and protecting GSA IT resources.
-This program is focused on processes necessary to mitigate new threats and anticipate risks posed by new technologies and follows NIST’s cybersecurity framework for making risk-based determinations.
-Integration of cybersecurity with enterprise risk management has been improved by bringing cyber risks discussion to the Investment Review Board (IRB) and prioritizing investment decisions that mitigate the risks.
+To facilitate FISMA compliance, GSA maintains a formal program for information security management that focuses on FISMA requirements and protecting GSA IT resources.
+This program determines the processes necessary to mitigate new threats and anticipate risks posed by new technologies.
+The program also follows NIST’s cybersecurity framework for making risk-based determinations.
+Integration of cybersecurity with enterprise risk management has been improved by bringing cybersecurity risks discussion to the Investment Review Board and prioritizing investment decisions that mitigate those risks.

-GSA meets all FISMA Cross Agency Priority Goals for cybersecurity and has received a Managing Risk rating across all capability domains and overall for the Risk Management Assessment Scorecard.
-GSA has also implemented a set of Continuous Diagnostics and Mitigation (CDM) security sensor tools feeding summarized data to a CDM dashboard.
-The CDM dashboard provides a centralized view of cybersecurity risks across the enterprise and provides leadership with an ability to identify cybersecurity risks and prioritize actions to mitigate or accept risks based on potential impacts to the mission of the GSA.
+In FY 2019 and FY 2020, GSA meets all FISMA Cross-Agency Priority Goals for cybersecurity and has received a Managing Risk rating across all capability domains and overall for the Risk Management Assessment Scorecard.
+GSA has also implemented a set of Continuous Diagnostics and Mitigation (CDM) security sensor tools that feed summarized data to a CDM dashboard.
+The CDM dashboard provides a centralized view of cybersecurity risks across the enterprise and provides leadership with an ability to identify cybersecurity risks and prioritize actions to mitigate or accept risks based on potential effects to the mission of GSA.
 Other actions taken to mitigate cybersecurity risks at GSA include:

 - Implementing information security requirements in accordance with FISMA mandates and GSA policies.